 PEPS 615L Diagnosis and Management of Tropical Plant Diseases Laboratory (2) Diagnosis and management of plant pathogen and pest problems in laboratory and field.
 Taught concurrently with 615.
 A-F only.
 Pre: (605 and 606) with a minimum grade of B, or equivalent.
 Co-requisite: 615.
 (Summer only)

 PEPS 641 Insect Physiology (2) (2 Lec) Study of the principal physiological and biochemical functions in insects, with emphasis on hormonal interactions.
 Pre: 402 or consent.

-PEPS 652 Molecular Plant Fungi Interactions (3) Focuses on the actions of plant pathogens and the responses of compatible and incompatible host plants.
-Latest research on this topic will be evaluated by discussing publications reporting pathogenesis mechanics.
+PEPS 652 Molecular Plant–Fungal Interactions (3) Focuses on the actions of plant pathogenic fungi/oomycetes and their host responses at the molecular and cellular level.
+Current genetic and genomic approaches to study plant-fungal interactions will be discussed.
 Graduate standing only.
-Pre: 405 or MBBE 405, or MBBE 480, or MICR 351.
+Pre: consent.
 (Every 2 years) (Cross-listed as MBBE 652)

 PEPS 660 Seminar in Plant Pathology (1) Seminar on research and topics in plant pathology.
 Repeatable unlimited times.
 A-F only.
 Pre: graduate standing or consent.